-- Consider the font you use.
-Arial and Times New Roman are probably the best.
-Courier and Comic Sans are probably the worst.
+- Consider the font.
+Arial is one of the clearest.
+Courier and Comic Sans are some of the worst.

-The last thing you should do is lie.
-However, if you have the experience an employer is seeking and you can make it more prominent, this should be your biggest priority.
-You might also strongly promote relevant skills and experience for the role, making it easier for a reader to highlight your suitability.
+Never lie about the facts.
+But if you have the experience an employer is seeking and you can promote it to appear more prominent, you absolutely should.
+Similarly, if you can elevate relevant skills and experience for a role, this will make it easier for a hiring manager to identify your suitability.

-The template below is an example of how to structure your CV, helping employers see your skills and experience quickly and clearly.
+The template below shows one way of structuring a CV, helping employers view your skills and experience quickly and clearly.

 For more advice, head over to our Candidate Advice section.